Griffy92/online-shop-client/README.md

 ```
 <br><br>
 ## 🛍️ Features
-There are four aspects to Pocket Palette at the moment: Admin, User Authentication, Search, Filter, Cart, Orders, Shipping and Payment.
+There are several aspects of Pocket Cart at the moment: Admin, User Authentication, Search, Filter, Cart, Orders, Shipping and Payment.

 - ### Admin
   - Product Management: Access an admin dashboard to manage products, including adding new products, updating existing product details, and removing products from the inventory.